 |Also called||Concerta®; Delmosart®; Equasym®; Matoride®; Medikinet®, Ritalin®; Tranquilyn®; Xaggitin®; Xenidate®|

 Attention deficit hyperactivity disorder (ADHD) is a fairly common condition that mainly affects a child's behaviour.
 Children with ADHD show persistent restlessness, impulsiveness and/or inattention.
 You will be given help to understand your child's emotions and behaviours, but where this is insufficient, medicines such as methylphenidate can be prescribed.

-Methylphenidate increases the amount of a natural chemical in the brain, called dopamine.
-Increasing the amount of dopamine in the parts of the brain responsible for self-control and attention, stimulates them to work better.
+It is not known exactly how methylphenidate works for children with ADHD.
+Methylphenidate increases the amount of natural chemicals in the brain, including one called dopamine.
+It is thought that increasing dopamine levels in the parts of the brain responsible for self-control and attention, stimulates them to work better.
 This then helps to focus your child's attention and improve concentration.
 It will initially be prescribed by a specialist doctor.

 ADHD is usually diagnosed in children, but it can continue through the teenage years and into adulthood.
 This information leaflet is written for parents or carers of children and young people who have been prescribed methylphenidate.

 Before giving methylphenidate